 Today every person of every age, caste, and sex is familiar with the terms – Shares and Debentures.
 Investment in shares and debentures is envisioned as one of the best options to invest your nest eggs for better returns.
 Although both of them are a kind of securities issued by companies to raise the funds, there is a substantial difference between the two terms.

-Where shares signify the share capital of the company, Debentures represents the financial obligation (indebtedness) of the company towards the third party.
+Where shares signify the share capital of the company, Debentures represent the financial obligation (indebtedness) of the company towards the third party.

 Definition of Shares